Recession Treatment/Gum Grafting

 Our doctors are specialty-trained to obtain and interpret sophisticated low-dose 3-dimensional radiographic images of your jawbone and dentition using cone beam computed tomography.
 With this valuable information, the etiology and treatment options can be accurately defined and discussed with the patient.
 This provides us with the opportunity to deliver a more predictable and long-lasting outcome.

 Gingival (gum) grafting is a technique-sensitive procedure that requires surgical precision and expertise that should be conducted by a specialist.
 As periodontists, Drs.
-Farris, Gonzalez, and Sharma uniquely specialize in the care of gums and bone that are the foundation of teeth.
+Farris, Gonzalez, Sharma and Chaves uniquely specialize in the care of gums and bone that are the foundation of teeth.